 In any case, it’s not clear why people would expect NEDs to be more altruistic than the executive directors.
 NEDs are just as likely as anybody else to prefer their own interests to the interests of the corporation particularly if they are keen to retain their board appointments or acquire new positions.
 This means they too have similar disincentives in embarking on a quest to clamp down on executive pay: ‘developing a reputation for haggling with the CEO over compensation would hurt rather than help a director’s chances of being invited to join other companies’ boards.’
 (Bebchuk and Fried, 2003).
 Even if their own self-interest is not in issue NEDs might not effectively challenge pay levels: ‘directors usually lack easy access to independent information and advice on compensation practices necessary to effectively challenge the CEO’s pay’ (Bebchuk and Fried).

-Really, the only way you’re likely to get a board of directors to slap the fat cat executives upside the head, dock their extravagant wages, and give all the money to the poor, is by appointing some fierce medieval monks to run all the corporations.
+Another proposal that deserves closer consideration, if the aim is to get the board of directors to slap the fat cat executives upside the head, dock their extravagant wages, and give all the money to the poor, is the possibility of appointing some fierce medieval monks to run all the corporations.
 The monks of long ago were very efficient at requisitioning rich people's money and using it to feed the poor and the hungry.
 They built vast charitable empires that spanned the entire globe - not even McDonalds or Walmart can compete with guys like the Cistercian monks who had impeccable moral credentials (very important, obviously) and also managed to revolutionize the 12th century European economy.
 Their performance was more satisfactory by far than that of today's boards of directors.
 Most boards today deliver the economic progress we expect but are woefully lacking in charitable instincts.
-Alas we can't go back in time but never mind, by the time the law is done working on them the boards of directors of the future will be transformed into charitable bodies worthy of the finest monasteries.
-Corporations will be famous for their selfless good deeds, and they will stop pillaging the Earth and trampling on the poor while selfishly paying themselves far too much money.
+Alas we can't go back in time and there are very few monks around these days but never mind, there are ways for the law to play a role in transforming the boards of directors of the future into charitable bodies worthy of the finest monasteries.
+Corporations will then be famous for their selfless good deeds, and they will stop pillaging the Earth and trampling on the poor while selfishly paying themselves far too much money.